shiva93shad/DATIS/README.md

 # Exploring Diverse Trust Calculation Methods in Cryptocurrency Networks

-Unravel the intricacies of trust dynamics within the realms of cryptocurrency networks.
-This repository delves into the depths of trust calculation methods, focusing on prominent networks such as Bitcoin Alpha and Bitcoin OTC.
+Reveal the intricacies of trust dynamics within the cryptocurrency network domain.
+This repository consists of diverse trust calculation methods, focusing on temporal trust networks such as Bitcoin Alpha and Bitcoin OTC.

 ## Key Features: